How do I use Smart Formatting & Backtrack

 Available on: Mac, Windows, iOS, Android

-Dictate numbered lists, insert exact punctuation, or fix mistakes without stopping.
-Smart Formatting automatically structures your text, and Backtrack lets you correct yourself mid-sentence.
+Dictate numbered lists, insert exact punctuation, or fix mistakes mid-sentence.
+Smart Formatting structures your text automatically, and Backtrack lets you correct yourself without stopping.

 How to enable Smart Formatting

-Note: Smart Formatting is enabled by default for all users.
-You only need to change this setting if you previously turned it off.
+Note: Smart Formatting is enabled by default.
+You only need these steps if you previously turned it off.

 Mac and Windows